Looking for some ways to feel better about yourself? Great! I have 19 mood and confidence-boosting ideas for you.

 - Price: $12.21Was: $14.95

 19. Help someone else

-Sometimes what you really need to feel better is to help someone else.
+Sometimes what you really need to feel better about yourself is to help someone else.
 Look around your life and see what areas you can help in.

 - Are there people in your family who are going through their own struggles?

 - Do you have a friend who could use a break from her kids?